Material Safety Data Sheet

 |Section 6 - Accidental Release Measures|

 General Information: Use proper personal protective equipment as indicated in Section 8.

 Spills/Leaks: Avoid runoff into storm sewers and ditches which lead to waterways.
 Use water spray to disperse the gas/vapor.
 Remove all sources of ignition.
 Absorb spill using an absorbent, non-combustible material such as earth, sand, or vermiculite.
 A vapor suppressing foam may be used to reduce vapors.
 Use water spray to reduce vapors, do not put water directly on leak, spill area or inside container.

 |Section 7 - Handling and Storage|

 Handling: Wash thoroughly after handling.
 Use only in a well ventilated area.
 Ground and bond containers when transferring material.
 Avoid contact with eyes, skin, and clothing.
+Avoid contact with skin and eyes.
 Empty containers retain product residue, (liquid and/or vapor), and can be dangerous.
-Take precautionary measures against static discharges.
 Keep container tightly closed.
 Avoid contact with heat, sparks and flame.
-Avoid ingestion and inhalation.
 Do not pressurize, cut, weld, braze, solder, drill, grind, or expose empty containers to heat, sparks or open flames.

 |Section 8 - Exposure Controls, Personal Protection|